 “I also met so many people who weren’t from here.
 Phoenix had been growing exponentially for years and it wasn’t because of a baby boom.
 People were moving here from other cities – a lot of times, cities with a richer, more diverse cultural menus.
 Since we had achieved some semblance of success with the shows we did at Planet Earth, we kind of figured, ‘What the heck!’
 I think that combination of knowing there was an underserved niche audience out here that no one was really doing anything FOR and a strong desire to try and retain some of the killer talent we had HERE for a while – was ultimately the catalyst.”

 The first performance was in November 2001, and the theater continues to attract raves and accolades.
-These include multiple AriZoni Awards – Stray Cat Theatre has taken home the coveted Best Overall Production Award for Non-Contracted Theatre for five of the past six seasons.
+These include multiple AriZoni Awards – Stray Cat Theatre has taken home the coveted Best Overall Production Award for Non-Contracted Theatre for seven of the past 11 seasons.

 “We knew we wanted to do more ‘indie’ stuff -- plays that were contemporary, new, more provocative, basically things that would lead to a stronger ‘R’ rating if they were films.
 And plays that would showcase the talents of younger actors using material that was age-appropriate for them,” he said.
 “Our mission was to cultivate the next generation of theater artists and theatergoers by seeking out and showcasing the most vital contemporary material.
 I know this still holds true today.”